dracor-org/rdracor/README.md

 #> [1] 1
 ```

-You can plot it: it will use plot method for `igraph` objects with some adjusted parameters.
+You can plot the graph: `plot()` will use plot method for `igraph` objects with some adjusted parameters.
 For example, vertices are coloured based on the gender and shape is based on whether a character is a group:

 ``` r
 plot(godunov)